-Please consult your assigned WDB Administration Manager for approval of youth participants who would be considered 5% low-income exception, prior to submission to the America's Job Center of Califonria (AJCC.)
-After reviewing CalJOBS, the WDB will determine if this prospective participant's application can be submitted for enrollment.
+Please consult your assigned WDB Administration Manager for approval of youth participants who would be considered 5% low-income exception, prior to submission to the AJCC.
+After reviewing CaIJOBS, the WDB will determine if this prospective participant's application can be submitted for enrollment.